zeroc-ice/ice-demos/csharp/Ice/README.md

 - [partial](./partial)

-  This demo ilustrates how to use partial classes and protected data members together to extend the generated code classes.
+  This demo illustrates how to use partial classes and protected data members together to extend the generated code classes.

 - [plugin](./plugin)